-higher.

-Description: Introduction to accounting theory and methods used to record and report financial information according to generally accepted accounting principles.
+Class hours: 3 lecture Prereq: Qualified for Eng 100.
+Description: This course is an introduction to accounting theory and methods used to record and report financial information according to generally accepted accounting principles.

 ACC 202 - Introduction to Managerial Accounting

 Prereq: "C" or higher in ACC 125